thepassle/passle-courses/README.md

 ## The pain of the bleeding edge

+Ah, the pain of being on the bleeding edge.
+When trying out beta versions of projects, it's only natural to run into some issues here and there; in fact, its the entire point.
+Projects are able to gather valuable feedback from the community and catch issues early, and for users it's a great way to learn about new features.
+During the course of this project I ran into several issues, that will hopefully constructively contribute to the official stable release.

-To be fair, I'm told this is already fixed in a more recent version, and these kind of issues are to be expected when you're trying out the bleeding edge, and working with new things.
-The Netlify blog was missing this information, but apparently you're supposed to configure your `site` property in the `astro.config.mjs`, e.g.:
+In the case of the `Invalid URL`; the Netlify blog failed to mention it, but apparently you're supposed to configure your `site` property in the `astro.config.mjs`, e.g.:

 ```diff
 import { defineConfig } from 'astro/config';